 functionality.
 Be sure to check your documents on the Documents page to make sure they are

 correct.
 You are responsible for making sure that your application is complete and accurate.

-The CAP (Residency Common Application (CAP), or Common Application Process) is a program started by the Workgroup for Coordination of Medical Physics Residency Programs (WGCMPR) to do three things.
+The CAP (Residency Common Application (CAP), or Common Application Process) is a program started by the AAPM Workgroup for Coordination of Medical Physics Residency Programs (WGCMPR) to do the following.

 - Make it easier for applicants to apply for residency programs.

 - Reduce administrative burden for residency programs that have to process these applications.